circleci/circleci-docs/jekyll/_cci2/language-android.md

 ## Testing with Firebase Test Lab

+**Note:**: While this portion of the document walks through using a third party tool for testing, CircleCI recommends using the [Android machine image]({{site.baseurl}}/2.0/android-machine-image) for running emulator tests.

 To use Firebase Test Lab with CircleCI, first complete the following steps.

 1. **Create a Firebase project.**
 Follow the instructions in the [Firebase documentation](https://firebase.google.com/docs/test-lab/android/command-line#create_a_firebase_project).